mahmoud717/Moviesland2/README.md

 # Getting Started

 To get a local copy of the repository please run the following commands on your terminal:

+- you must have postgresql installed on your local machine.

 ```
 $ cd moviesland2